 In the early 1920s, Coco Chanel accidentally fell asleep in the sun while on holiday in the French Riviera.

-When she returned home with a suntan, suddenly, everyone wanted to get one.
-Before Coco Chanel, suntans were a sign of poverty, of outdoor labour.
-After Coco Chanel, they were a status symbol.
+We’ve all done it.
+But when we do it, it results in a little light lobstering and a tub of alo vera.
+When she did it, she changed Western attitudes to the suntan on its head.
+Before her, being tanned meant you were poor (because only poors work outside).
+After her, being tanned because a status symbol.
 Such was her extraordinarily glamorous appeal that she changed fashions by accident in ways we still follow to this day, a century later.
 And that’s not to mention the things she did, you know, on purpose – like the little black dress.
 Or Chanel No.5.
 Or the fact that women don’t wear corsets anymore.